- The ability to log into the QIAGEN CLC Genomics Server can now be restricted to members of specified groups.

 - The column “Ignored reads (wrong strand)” has been removed from the “Strand specificity” section of the report produced by the Create Combined RNA-Seq Report tool.
 The column has been removed to better fit the report’s purpose of only providing high-level relevant information.

-- Biomedical Genomics Analysis 1.0 Installing this plugin on a QIAGEN CLC Genomics Workbench provides the functionality formerly available by running a Biomedical Genomics Workbench and installing the now-retired plugin, QIAseq Targeted Panel Analysis.
+- Biomedical Genomics Analysis Server Plugin 1.0 Installing this plugin on a QIAGEN CLC Genomics Server provides the functionality formerly available by installing a Biomedical Genomics Server Extension license on a QIAGEN CLC Genomics Server and installing the now-retired QIAseq Targeted Panel Analysis Server Plugin.

-- QIAseq Targeted Panel Analysis and QIAGEN GeneRead Panel Analysis Plugin These plugins were formerly available for use on Biomedical Genomics Workbenches only.
-Their functionality is now available via the new Biomedical Genomics Analysis plugin when installed on a QIAGEN CLC Genomics Workbench.
+- QIAseq Targeted Panel Analysis Server Plugin and QIAGEN GeneRead Panel Analysis Plugin These plugins were formerly available for use on Biomedical-enabled QIAGEN CLC Genomics Servers.
+Their functionality is now available via the Biomedical Genomics Analysis Server Plugin when installed on a QIAGEN CLC Genomics Server.

 The following tools will be removed in a future release of the software: